KateMShirley/KnopeQuotesAPI/README.md

 * Google Fonts used on this website: Bowlby One, Oleo Script Swash Caps

-##Inallation instructions:
+##Insallation instructions:
 * Fork from: https://github.com/KateMShirley/KnopeQuotesAPI
 * Include the following gems in Gemfile:
 1. gem 'sinatra'
 2. gem 'pg'
 3. gem 'json'
 4. gem 'sinatra-activerecord'
 5. gem 'dotenv'
 * Bundle in terminal
+* Open postgresql
+* Run script from migrations.sql file in postgresql
 * Include the following libraries from CDN:
 1. Backbone.js
 2. Underscore.js